 - in an indoor setting

-- someone who has been notified by SA Health that they are a close contact
+- has been notified by SA Health that they are a close contact

-- someone who has been to an exposure site listed on the SA Health website.
+- has been to an exposure site listed on the SA Health website.

 What does a close contact need to do?